alkatrazstudio/neodim-chat/README.md

 * Text [adventure game](#adventure-mode) simulation
 * Write comments in between chat lines (i.e. non-dialog text)
 * Quick controls to generate/edit messages for any chat participant and undo/redo/retry messages
-* Only the required amount of tokens are requested, i.e. not wasting GPU time on what is not needed
+* Continue the last message with generated text
+* Retry only the newly generated part of a message
 * Continuous generation (AI chats with itself or generates a story until manually stopped)
 * Advanced repetition penalty settings
-* Force the use of new words when retrying message generation, i.e. no same message on retry
+* Force the use of new words when retrying to generate the message, i.e. no same message on retry
 * Generate several messages upfront for quick retries (no loss of speed, but requires more VRAM, also only available when using Neodim Server)
 * Auto-correcting some English grammar and punctuation, e.g. `i dont know, mr anderson` => `I don't know, Mr. Anderson.`
 * View/copy the chat/story content as plain text
 * Undo the text by sentence
 * Color customization for speech bubbles
 * Built-in help

+**IMPORTANT:** Neodim Chat does not support chat templates.

 ## Chat mode